Ajit Mohan

-Ajit Mohan is an Indian technology executive who is currently serving as the Chief Business Officer of Snap Inc. Previously, he was the President for the Asia-Pacific operations where he is credited with rapidly growing the company's business and presence across the region.
+Ajit Mohan is an Indian technology executive who is currently serving as the Chief Business Officer of Snap Inc. Previously, he was the President for the Asia-Pacific operations.
 He was also vice president and managing director of Meta India (formerly Facebook India) and the chief executive officer of Star India's streaming media platform Hotstar.
 Mohan was a consultant for the firms Arthur D. Little and McKinsey & Company earlier in his career, and he was a member of the Internet and Mobile Association of India and the Museum of Art & Photography, among other organizations.

 Early life and education

 Mohan was born in Kochi, Kerala.
 His father completed signals intelligence work for the Indian Air Force and fought in the Sino-Indian War.
 Mohan was raised in Eloor's Fertilisers and Chemicals Travancore Limited neighborhood.
 In 1993, at the age of 18, he received a scholarship and boarded his first flight to study in Singapore, where he earned a Bachelor of Applied Science degree in computer engineering from Nanyang Technological University.
 Mohan also earned a master's degree in international relations from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University, and a Master of Business Administration degree in finance from the Wharton School of the University of Pennsylvania.